Capital One

 There was an inherent trust in Capital One's offerings, but the options needed education and simplification.

-Users were overwhelmed by long forms, and instead preferred the application to be broken into smaller question sets.
+Users were overwhelmed by long forms, and instead preferred the application to be automated and broken into smaller question sets.